TralahM/TralahM.github.io/_posts/2020-11-07-A-Case-For-African-Unification.markdown

 I anticipate an insurrection of second nationalism.
 A liberated Africa unification-nation founded on a radical Pan-African historical imagination.

-In this paper I shall develop an integrated conceptual framework combining in a single dialect: the idea of the African, with the idea of the Africa Unification Nation and both the African citizen and the nation - to Pan-Africanism and the African Renaissance to make good the hitherto elusive such for a trajectory for bringing about the accelerated structural transformation of Africa's social economy in the 21st century.
+In this article I shall attempt to develop an integrated conceptual framework combining in a single dialect: the idea of the African, with the idea of the Africa Unification Nation and both the African citizen and the nation - to Pan-Africanism and the African Renaissance to make good the hitherto elusive such for a trajectory for bringing about the accelerated structural transformation of Africa's social economy in the 21st century.

 However disconcerting to admit, the state-elite dilution of the Pan-African ideal through the official process will continue to bite.
 This means despite all the sacrifices paid over half a millennia through a history of prolonged African resistance, Africa's national liberation is still not settled.